Profile: Yarmouk Palestinian refugee camp

 - From the section Middle East

-Yarmouk is considered by many the de facto capital of the Palestinian refugee diaspora.
+Yarmouk was for years considered by many the de facto capital of the Palestinian refugee diaspora.

 Within a few years, the camp had become one of the biggest in the Middle East and one of the capital's most populous and important districts.
 It was home to more than 150,000 registered refugees.

-It is administered by the Syrian ministry of social affairs and labour, but the UN Relief and Works Agency (Unrwa) provides health and education services.
+The camp was officially run by the Syrian ministry of social affairs and labour and the UN Relief and Works Agency (Unrwa) provided health and education services.
 It became a thriving suburb of the capital.

 And after the military coup of 1963 that propelled the Baath Party to power, Palestinians in Yarmouk launched organisations to "resist" the Israeli occupation of their homeland.
 Thousands of youths joined newly established groups like Fatah and the Popular Front for the Liberation of Palestine (PFLP).